LTU-CEG/mav_power_protection/README.md

 # Over/Under voltage protection with inrush current limitation

 A simple module to protect system from over/under voltage and inrush current scenarios which can damage the downstream system.
+The module's pads have castelated vias to make it possible to solder it as a module on another PCB.

 Currently the design parameters are: